ritaturk/xenko-docs/manual/get-started/use-assets.md

     Texture texture = Content.Load("AssetFolder/MyTexture"); // load a texture
 ```

+> [!Warning]
->**Warning**: Be sure to properly include the Asset as described in the previous chapter, by marking the Asset to be included in the ***Asset view***.
+> Be sure to properly include the Asset as described in the previous chapter, by marking the Asset to be included
+> in the ***Asset view***.
 Also make sure to add the Script as a component to an Entity in the Scene in order to get executed.

+> [!Note]
->**Note**: The URL used can be retrieved from Game Studio, by hovering an asset, and looking at the URL in the tooltip.
-Typically it is build up like : 'AssetFolder/AssetName'
+> The URL used can be retrieved from Game Studio, by hovering an asset, and looking at the URL in the tooltip.
+> Typically it is build up like : 'AssetFolder/AssetName'

 Next, you'll learn how to create a Scene in Game Studio, see [Introduction to scenes](introduction-to-scenes.md)